rafyte/How-To-Gains/README.md

 * Mobility / Flexibility

 ### Cardio
+Cardio is based on elevating your heart rate, and keeping it elevated for a duration of time.

 If your goal is not to lose weight, you can keep cardio sessions to once per week.
 Here's a list of routines you can choose from: https://thefitness.wiki/routines/cardio-and-conditioning/
 * [Couch to 5k](https://runmoreapp.com/couch-to-5k) is a great running program (LISS)
 * [8-Week HIIT](https://www.bodybuilding.com/content/ultimate-8-week-hiit-for-fat-burning-program.html) is a great HIIT progam